Last Updated on 03/31/26 by Rose Palmer

 In room TV

-Besides watching movies and TV programs, and listening to music, I was also able to watch the enrichment lectures that had been presented at the theater in the comfort of my cabin.
+Besides watching movies, TV programs, and listening to music, I was also able to watch the enrichment lectures that had been presented at the theater in the comfort of my cabin.
+I also watched the safety video on the TV right after I boarded.

 Bridge Cam

-As I said, I really enjoyed my Ruby Princess cruise through the Panama Canal.
-It gave me everything I was looking for.
+As I said, I really enjoyed my Ruby Princess cruise through the Panama Canal and my 3-week Alaska cruise.
+My experience on the ship gave me everything I was looking for.

 If this is what it is like to live like a princess, then I could definitely get used to it!
 I will absolutely be doing this again!